 What have you found out about other countries’ experiences of polymer notes?

 Over 20 countries currently issue polymer banknotes.
 These include Australia who introduced them in 1988, New Zealand, Mexico, Singapore and Canada.
 The latest country to issue polymer banknotes was Mauritius who introduced them in August 2013.

 As part of our analysis we have consulted with a number of countries – covering the spectrum of those who have moved to polymer, those who ceased to issue on polymer and those who have decided not to use polymer at this stage.
 The message from other polymer issuers is favourable in terms of counterfeit resilience.
 They have also reported improved note life and quality compared with paper.

 Some countries have issued polymer notes and decided not to continue.
 Some faced teething problems following a transition period which was too short.
 Others had not planned a permanent move to polymer.

 When will polymer banknotes be introduced?

-We aim to introduce the £5 note (featuring Sir Winston Churchill) in 2016, followed by the £10 note (featuring Jane Austen) around a year later.
+We aim to introduce the £5 note (featuring Sir Winston Churchill) in the second half of 2016, followed by the £10 note (featuring Jane Austen) around a year later.
 The old paper £5 and £10 notes will start to be withdrawn from circulation as the polymer notes are introduced.

 Where will polymer banknotes be printed?